SchubertLab/ciliated_cells_video_analysis/README.md

 # ciliated_cells_video_analysis
-Frequency Analysis of ciliated cell videos.
+Analysis of beating frequencies from videos of ciliated cells.

+## Content

-src -> main_process_video.py - script to perform frequency analysis with videos from a directory. output is a csv file. notebooks -> 0-ciliary_beating_frequency_from_videos - jupyter notebook to perform frequency analysis with videos from a directory.
+1. [Main Script To Process Videos:](./src/main_process_video.py) Script to perform frequency analysis with videos from a directory. output is a csv file.

+2. [Notebook To Process Videos:](./notebooks/0-ciliary_beating_frequency_from_videos.ipynb) Notebook to perform frequency analysis with videos from a directory.